JanSharp/VRCMusicControl/README.md

 # Ideas

-- There's an incredibly high chance that I'll change MusicDescriptors to accept multiple AudioSources.
-- I've currently got ideas for grouping, which would make using multiple controllers obsolete, but it does add complexity.
-- I'm thinking about volume sliders, possibly with category support
+- I'm thinking about volume sliders, for each music manager